Category Archives: Software Engineer

 There is an obscene amount of chatter in these channels and the noise (information) can be so much more than in an office.
 These are much easier to ignore no earphones are required.
 If you are new to the domain all the chatter in the chat application will be the gold nuggets you need.
 It is tough to follow all the channels and notifications have become the poison to our attention span.

-Schedule 15 minutes during morning, midday, and evening respectively to work through these messages and write down terms you aren’t familiar with.
+Schedule 15 minutes during morning, midday, and evening respectively to work through these messages and write down terms or concepts you aren’t familiar with.
 Approach the person in a personal chat and ASK or ask in the next general meeting in a video call direct.
 Typically asking a question in a chat on a large channel can result in “bystander effect” where everyone else thinks someone else will answer potentially ending up with no response.
 This is a real phenomenon.
 Don’t take it personal

 Remember, you will eventually learn the domain but it is in YOUR control how fast you want to learn.
 Learning one domain gives you the experience to more easily navigate the next.